 A haven for book, mook and magazine lovers, not to mention all the stationery.
 It would be easy to spend a few hours here, and no-one will mind if you do!
 There are two branches in Shinjuku.
+Website »

 For just ¥200 you can escape the madness of Shinjuku for this beautiful garden.
 The entrance fee means it’s better looked after and less crowded than the free parks and it has very photogenic ponds and lakes.
 It’s pretty big too so you can get some exercise or just put your feet up.
+Website »

 Metropolitan Government Building

 Head here for the tourist office (with English maps) and the free observation floor.
 Considering the prices charged for Mori Tower or Sunshine 60, this is well worth doing.
 It also has a pretty good gift shop for traditional and kawaii souvenirs.
+Website »

-You can find just about anything here (including the red light district).
+You can find just about anything in Shinjuku (including the red light district).
 There are many many shopping malls for fashion and beauty, lots of big brand and electronics stores and Studio Alta is great for teenage girls.
 There’s also plenty places to eat (try the restaurant floor at Times Square) and lots of little alleys to explore.

 The main East Exit will take you out to Studio Alta, Okadaya and lots of shops and restaurants.
-For Takashimaya Times Square, take the New South Exit or South Terrace exit and you should be able to see the signs.
-If not, it’s up some steps, along past Starbucks and Krispy Kreme and across the bridge to your left.
+For Takashimaya Times Square, take the New South Exit or South Terrace exit.
+For Shinjuku Gyoen, you’re best to take the subway to Shinjuku-gyoemmae.

 - My Tokyo Shopping Guide (craft & kawaii shopping in Tokyo and beyond)